mvysny/playwright-perftest-vaadin/README.md

 Before running the test you need to start the app itself.
 This is very easy, simply open the `Main.java` and run its `main()` method.
 Please see the [Vaadin Boot](https://github.com/mvysny/vaadin-boot#preparing-environment) documentation for further info on how you run Vaadin-Boot-based apps.
 Alternatively, run `./gradlew run` from your command line.
+The app will be running at [localhost:8080](http://localhost:8080), take a look.

 After the app is up-and-running, please run the performance test itself: